Relocation : When the Commute breaks the Move.

 By looking at a Corridor Snapshot instead of a broad city map, you avoid "transit deserts."
 The AHOM-RMC calculator would, for instance, flag a beautiful home that is only 5km from a station but lacks a safe walking path or reliable feeder bus—preventing a "commute break" before it happens.

-Pattern Detection over Search Filters: Instead of starting with real estate listings, the Corridor Methodology identifies "commute spines" where housing, work, and daily services naturally align along major transit lines.
+Instead of starting with real estate listings, the Corridor Methodology identifies "commute spines" where housing, work, and daily services naturally align along major transit lines.
+This strategic approach can save you time and frustration.

-Stabilizing "Fringe Costs": By using these tools together, you can visualize the hidden financial impact of a move.
-This includes vehicle depreciation, fuel, and time-value loss that often turn a "successful" move into a professional failure
+By using these tools together, you can visualize the hidden financial impact of a move.
+This includes vehicle depreciation, fuel, and time-value loss that often turns a "successful" move into a professional failure.
+Understanding these costs upfront can help you make better decisions.

 Core Benefits